Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The Media Council of Papua New Guinea (MCPNG) serves as a buffer against government pressure by lobbying for media freedom, managing a complaints process, and undertaking media research.
+The Media Council of Papua New Guinea (MCPNG) has served as a buffer against government pressure by lobbying for media freedom, managing a complaints process, and undertaking media research.
 The council also has a well-developed code of ethics, which member journalists follow.
 However, the MCPNG’s executive director, Nimo Kama, was suspended in June 2011 after an independent audit of Australian government funding to the organization found evidence of fraud.
-The future of the council remained in limbo in 2013.
+Donors subsequently withdrew support, and the future of the council remained in limbo in 2014.

-In November 2013, the Australian Associated Press (AAP) news agency announced that it was closing down its bureau in PNG, ending a 60-year presence.
-Media commentators criticized the move, warning of serious implications for press freedom in the country.
-Correspondents working for AAP have often released major stories and carried out investigations that have not been matched by local outlets.
-Other news agencies have relied on stringers to cover PNG, with occasional visits by reporters.
+The closure of the Australian Associated Press (AAP) bureau in late 2013, which ended the news agency’s 60-year presence in PNG, has reportedly had a serious impact on the media landscape.
+Correspondents working for AAP often broke major stories and carried out investigations that have not been matched by local outlets.
+Other foreign news services have relied on stringers to cover PNG, with occasional visits by reporters.